 Any suggestions how to fix this problem and in very basic step-by-step terminology?

 This may happen that when you try to connect, the system notifies you of an IP address conflict or that the connection is not stable.
-This is probably due to the fact that two computers on the network are trying to get the same IP address.
+This is probably due to the fact that more than one computer on the network is trying to get the same IP address.
 Indeed, most routers (from your ISP ?) are configured for DHCP, (assign IP address automatically).
 If for some reason you need a fixed IP address on a computer network, the DHCP may sometimes try to assign this IP to another computer, which poses a problem.
 Or you have set a fixed address on one of the computers that is in the same range as the ones that are automatically assigned.
 It's best to have all assigned by the router or if you must assign a fixed address then use one that is not in the range assigned by the router.

 To solve this problem: